-Since the bison would not be positioned between the two mounted soldiers looking down, this is likely an association image indicating that the soldiers are watching a bison herd far below, probably in the river basin.
+Since the bison would not be between the two mounted soldiers looking down, it is likely this is an association image to indicate the soldiers are watching a bison herd far below, probably in the river basin.
 The Pecos River was known to have been a bison migration route through the Pecos River basin during the 16^{th} Century.
 2

-Lower Pecos River Basin The Gaspar Castaño de Sosa Expedition And The Lower Pecos River Gaspar Castaño de Sosa was the Lieutenant Governor of a small area in northern Mexico.
-Unable to obtain official permission for the expedition and fearing he would be arrested for corruption, as his predecessor had been, he departed without permission on July 27, 1590, from Almadén (now Monclova, Coahuila), intending to settle in Santa Fe, New Mexico.
+Lower Pecos River Basin The Gaspar Castaño de Sosa Expedition And The Lower Pecos River Gaspar Castaño de Sosa was a Lieutenant Governor of a small area in northern Mexico.
+Unable to obtain official permission for the expedition and fearing he would be arrested for corruption as his predecessor was, he departed without permission on July 27, 1590, from Almadén (now Monclova, Coahuila), intending to settle in Santa Fe, New Mexico.
 Thus, his journey had characteristics of both a flight from prosecution and exploration.
 Accompanying de Sosa were the 170 Spanish inhabitants of the town, presumably including most or all of the converted settlers and his soldiers.
 The prospective settlers took with them all their livestock and carried their possessions in a slow-moving wagon train.
-Unlike most Conquistador expeditions, this expedition did not have Catholic priests accompanying it.
+Unlike most Conquistador expeditions, no Catholic priests accompanied this expedition.
 De Sosa crossed the Rio Grande River in the current Del Rio area in October and proceeded to move north up the Pecos River on the east side.
 3